 EXHIBIT B: TRACK RECORD OF ACTIVITIES

-TIPs for Exhibit B, Tables 1-4:
+NOTE for Exhibit B, Tables 1-4:

 Where indicated in Table B1, enter the dollar amount of debt financing provided by the Applicant (or Controlling Entity) in row 2a.
 In row 2b, enter the dollar amount of equity financing provided by the Applicant (or Controlling Entity).
 Enter all financing from other sources (excluding grant dollars) in row 3.
 Row 2 will automatically calculate based on your entries in rows 2a and 2b.
 The Applicant may discuss in Question #19 any role the Applicant (or Controlling Entity) played in leveraging or facilitating financing for which it did not provide direct financing.